There are now 2 possible online modes for units:

 - Successful completion ofGEOG2201 Geographic Information Systems

 - Contact hours

-Structured practical classes (Computer Lab): 2 hours per week for weeks 1-8
+- Structured practical classes (Computer Lab): 2 x 2 hours per week for weeks 1-8

-(Note: one week involves a field-based drone practical at Shenton Park Research Station)
+(Note: this may include a field-based drone practical at Shenton Park Research Station)

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.